For daily wit & wisdom, sign up for the Almanac newsletter.

 Larkspurs grow easily from seed and are very low maintenance.
 Seeds can be sown in the fall in warmer climates, while seeds should be sown in early spring in colder areas.

-The plant is ideal for cottage and wildflower gardens, and will attract pollinators like hummingbirds and butterflies.
-It’s a great cut flower for inclusion in floral arrangements, given its height.
+The plant is ideal for cottage and wildflower gardens and will attract pollinators like hummingbirds and butterflies.
+Given its height, it’s a great cut flower for floral arrangements.

 Water Lily

-Water lilies belong to the Nymphaeaceae family.
-Water lilies are perennials and come in two varieties—hardy and tropical.
+Water lilies are perennials in the Nymphaeaceae family.
+They come in two varieties: hardy and tropical.

-Tropical water lilies are larger, more spectacular and fragrant, available in a wide assortment of colors, and have longer blooms.
-They come in two different blooming habits: day blooming, where flowers open mid-morning and close by late afternoon, and night blooming, where they open at dusk and close the next morning.
+Tropical water lilies are larger, more spectacular, and fragrant, available in a wide assortment of colors, and have longer blooms.
+They have two different blooming habits: day blooming, where flowers open mid-morning and close by late afternoon, and night blooming, where they open at dusk and close the next morning.
 Hardy water lilies are day blooming.

-The flowers of the water lily, which come in classic white as well as a rainbow of options, are showy, fragrant, and the interlocking petals fan out for a depth of beauty.
+The water lily’s flowers, which come in classic white and a rainbow of options, are showy and fragrant.
+The interlocking petals fan out for a depth of beauty.

 The Amazon water lily grows lily pads up to 8 feet in diameter, producing large blooms that change from white to pink blossoms over the course of their bloom time, which only last a few days.